cj-mm/ArguSure-Chrome-Extension/README.md

 # Chrome Extension for ArguSure

-ArguSure is a Gemini-base Chrome Extension for Counterargument Generation.
+With the goal of alleviating the negative effects of Filter bubbles, ArguSure is a Gemini-based Chrome Extension for Counterargument Generation.
 Powered by Google's multimodal LLM called Gemini, it is a counterargument generator Chrome extension designed to provide a way for users to conveniently explore counter viewpoints, especially the ones refuting what they see in digital spaces.

 For more info, please see [this repository](https://github.com/cj-mm/ArguSure).